HarperJ102986/NBA_Season_Wins/README.md

 - In future analysis I want to use an api that updates the stats in real time.
 - Use a much smaller data set such as the last 10 seasons compared to 35.
 The game has changed drastically so the newer the information the better at predicting the best team for wins
 - Also compare salary caps in terms of picking players (Drafting v trading).
+-Add features to data set such as average age, weight, and height for players that average at least 5 minutes per game.